testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Most ORMs provide a 'sync' method that build the DB by the code model - This technique is not recommended for production and using it only for testing will bypass issues that exist in the production technique (e.g. migrations) ❌;  Some migration frameworks allow checking for newer version by looking at local files which is way faster, this is a viable option ✅;
+👀 &nbsp; **Alternatives:** Most ORMs provide a 'sync' method that build the DB by the code model - This technique is not recommended for production and using it only for testing will bypass issues that exist in the production technique (e.g. migrations) ❌;  Some migration frameworks (e.g. [umzug which is also used by Sequelize](https://github.com/sequelize/umzug)) allow checking for newer version by looking at local files which is way faster, this is a viable option ✅; You may store locally the last migration check and execute the migration command only if the

 <br/>